MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/LAB[MB-800]_M02_Lab01_Create_company.md

 1. Complete the configuration worksheet.

-    1. Open the **Configuration Worksheet** page.
+    1. From the main Business Central page in the menu bar at the top of the page to the right, click the search icon.
+Type **Configuration Worksheet**, then select the **Configuration Worksheet** link.

-    2. At the bottom of the worksheet, enter a new line.
+    2. In the **Configuration Worksheet** page at the bottom of the worksheet, enter a new line.

     3. In the **Line Type** field, select **Group.**